cristian-albu/acj/README.md

     -   data-parses > every parsing function for data structures

 Projects notes:

-Even if this app is using NextJs v13^ and server components, I will use API endpoints.
+-   Even if this app is using NextJs v13^ and server components, I will use API endpoints.
 I might change the API in the future to another framework/language
+-   Even if there are many libraries that make authentication very easy, I will be implementing my own in order to learn more from it.

 ## Getting Started